NoahDragon/tada-list/README.md

 - [x] Add create date and amend date
 - [x] Clean up code for submission
+- [x] Mouse over on items to display the amend date(if none, fall back to create date)
 - [ ] Pretty the UI
 - [ ] Fix pytest issue
 - [ ] Implement javascript tests